Das Lied von der Erde: Instrumentation

 Only in the first, fourth and sixth songs does the full orchestra play together.
-The celesta is only heard at the end of the finale, and only the first movement requires all three trumpets, with two playing in the fourth movement and none playing in the sixth.
+The celesta is only heard at the end of the finale, and only the first movement requires all three trumpets, with two playing in the fourth movement, one playing in the third and fifth, and none playing in the second and sixth.
 In many places the texture resembles chamber music, with only a few instruments being used at one time.
 The score calls for tenor and alto soloists.
-However, Mahler includes the note that "if necessary, the alto part may be sung by a baritone".
+However, at the alto's entry in the second movement, Mahler includes the note that "if necessary, the alto part may be sung by a baritone".
+It remains doubtful whether Mahler's comment regarding the second movement can be applied without hesitation to the fourth and sixth movements.
 Mahler also arranged the work for piano accompaniment.
+Another uncertainty concerns the third Lied; in the short score and the piano version Mahler considered an alternative setting with soprano instead of tenor.

 Movements

 1. "Das Trinklied vom Jammer der Erde"

 The first movement, "The Drinking Song of Earth's Misery" (in A minor), continually returns to the refrain, Dunkel ist das Leben, ist der Tod (literally, "Dark is life, is death"), which is pitched a semitone higher on each successive appearance.

-Like many drinking poems by Li Bai, the original poem "Bei Ge Xing" (a pathetic song) (悲歌行) mixes drunken exaltation with a deep sadness.
+Like many drinking poems by Li Bai, the original poem "Bei Ge Xing" (The Song of Sorrow) (悲歌行) mixes drunken exaltation with a deep sadness.
 The singer's part is notoriously demanding, since the tenor has to struggle at the top of his range against the power of the full orchestra.
 This gives the voice its shrill, piercing quality, and is consistent with Mahler's practice of pushing instruments, including vocal cords, to their limits.
 According to musicologist Theodor W. Adorno, the tenor should here create the impression of a "denatured voice in the Chinese (falsetto) style".

 The movement begins with a three-note horn call which recurs throughout the song, most notably at the climax in which the singer describes an ape calling "into the sweet fragrance of life."
 The climax also marks the first of the three whole-tone passages that occur in the symphony.